 - 1. Press the Menu and then Settings.

 - 2. Press Heating.

 - 3. Press Staged Heat.

 - 4. Press the relay you want to program.

 - 5. Press the Up or Down arrows to adjust the set point.

 - 6. Press Save when you are finished.

 Programming duty cycles

-A duty cycle switches equipment on and then off for specific durations, constantly repeating the same process.
+A duty cycle switches equipment on and then off for specific durations, consistently repeating the process.

-There are three types of duty cycles: temperature based, time based, and persistent.
+There are three types of duty cycles: temperature-based, time-based, and persistent.